opencomputeproject/OCP-OSF-Aptio_Community_Edition/README.md

 * Booted to UEFI Windows Server 2019 on M.2 NVME Slot.
 * Booted to UEFI RHEL 8.3 using SATA on M.2 NVME Slot.
 * Verified onboard PCIE LAN card detection in POST and OS.
-* Verified TPM offboard chip detection in POST and OS.
 * All the above testing is done using AMI MEGARAC SPX FW version 0.14.0 Remote KVM redirection